midcityproject/midcityproject/README.md

 # midcityproject

-This project will create a volunteer tracking application for events.
+This project will create a volunteer tracking application for events. testing testy testy